 While out in the woods, Lucan develops severe pneumonia.
-At the local hospital, he rambles about a crime he witnessed at the University and how he's suspected of being the culprit.
+At the local hospital, he rambles about a crime he'd witnessed at the University and how he's suspected of being the culprit.
 The real danger is his guilty doctor – The same man Lucan was trying to find to help clear his name.
 Lucan must remember the events of that night and prove his innocence.
 He finds help from a compassionate nurse.

-I liked the intensity of this episode, and Lucan's fever dreams to create flashbacks.
+I liked the intensity of this episode, and using Lucan's fever dreams to create flashbacks.
 But this is where the show gets wibbly wobbly because the writers attempted to add more weight to the series.
-Making Lucan a fugitive conflicts with the details of the Pilot episode – unless the tragic event occurred when Lucan visited the University at a later time.
-It's not a bad idea, but it seems like a ratings booster, rather than a natural addition to Lucan's story.
+Making Lucan a fugitive conflicts with the details of the Pilot episode.
+I'll assume the tragic event occurred when Lucan visited the University and Professor Hoagland at a later time.
+It's not a bad idea, but it seems like a ratings booster, a gimmicky plot device rather than a natural addition to Lucan's story.

 10. Brother Wolf (Air date: November 20th 1978): Review N/A